sublimelsp/LSP/docs/src/features.md

 ## Inlay Hints

-Inlay hints are short textual annotations that show parameter names, type hints.
+Inlay hints are short textual annotations that show parameter names and type hints for servers that support that feature.

 ![inlay-hints](./images/inlay-hints.png)